 Debates About Performance Aside, Sukhoi’s Su-57 “Felon” Is A Smooth Criminal.

 There are a few “holy grails” for western aircraft spotters and photographers.
-Sukhoi’s new Su-57 “5th generation” fighter, recently named the “Felon” by NATO [this has been officially confirmed to us] has certainly become one of those “grail” aircraft for photographers.
+Sukhoi’s new Su-57 “5th generation” fighter, recently named the “Felon” by NATO [this has been officially confirmed to us by the NATO Allied Air Command] has certainly become one of those “grail” aircraft for photographers.

 TheAviationist.com spent two weeks with the new Sukhoi Su-57 in Russia at the MAKS 2019 Aviasalon Air Show earlier this year.
 This author became one of very few westerners to “fly” the aircraft in a Sukhoi company virtual reality flight simulator at MAKS.